Canadian peacekeeping: Foreign relations context

 Global Peace Index 2023.
 Countries appearing with a deeper shade of green are ranked as more peaceful, countries appearing more red are ranked as more violent.

 Canada's foreign policy of peacekeeping, peace enforcement, peacemaking, and peacebuilding has been intertwined with its tendency to pursue multilateral and international solutions since the end of World War II.
-Canada's central role in the development of peacekeeping in the mid 1950s gave it credibility and established it as a country fighting for the "common good" of all nations.
-Canada has since been engaged with the United Nations, NATO and the European Union (EU) in promoting its middle power status into an active role in world affairs.
+Canada's central role in the development of the Universal Declaration of Human Rights in late 1940s, and peacekeeping in the mid-1950s gave it credibility and established it as a country fighting for the "common good" of all nations.
+Canada has since been engaged with the United Nations, NATO and the European Union (EU) in promoting its middle power status into an active role in world affairs, having fostered a very positive reputation on the world stage, widely viewed as a responsible and ethical country.

 The "golden age of Canadian diplomacy" refers to a period in Canadian history, typically considered to be the mid-twentieth century, when Canada experienced a high level of success in its foreign relations and diplomatic efforts.
 In the early Cold-War years, Canada served as a mediator in international conflicts.
 The notion of peacekeeping became deeply embedded in Canadian culture and a distinguishing feature that Canadians feel sets their foreign policy apart from its closest ally, the United States.

-Canada has long been reluctant to participate in military operations that are not sanctioned by the United Nations, such as the Vietnam War or the 2003 Invasion of Iraq.
+Canada has long been reluctant to participate in military operations that are lacking UN Security Council approval, such as the Vietnam War, the 2003 Iraq War and 2026 Iran war.
 Canada has participated in US-led, UN-sanctioned operations such as the first Gulf War, in Afghanistan and Libya.
 The country also participates with its NATO allies in UN-sanctioned missions, such as the Kosovo Conflict and in Haiti.